 This debate took place in Evansville, Indiana in December of 1987 beteween David Padfield and Frank Watson.
 Though the debate was scheduled for four nights of debate, on the second night Mr. Watson withdrew from the debate after a brief nine minute statement.
 It was a shock to his moderator and all present.
 This debate is available here as six MP3 files.

 In the fall of 1987 David Padfield and Paul Meade engaged in a debate on WLFI radio in Evansville, Indiana.
 Mr. Meade, a Mormon elder from England, affirmed the proposition that, "The Book of Mormon as translated by Joseph Smith is the inspired Word of God."
+This debate is available here as two MP3 files.

 Ben Bogard was the greatest Baptist debater who ever lived.
 In 1934 he debated Amie Semple McPherson, founder of the Foursquare Gospel Church, on the subject of miraculous divine healing.
 Read a review of this debate and download the entire book.